Commercial Property

 While there are many benefits of buying commercial property, there are also challenges that need to be factored in.

-Commercial property may also involve more complex management when compared to residential property.
+It may also involve more complex management when compared to residential property.
 Liquidity may also prove to be an issue.
-For many investors, residential properties may be their go-to choice; especially if they’re just entering the market.

 There may be a smaller pool of investors for the commercial world.
 Meaning, owners may have difficulty in finding buyers should they choose to sell your asset down the line.
 On this, while long leases can bring in long-term rental income, they can also be restrictive when it comes to selling.